Tutorial — How to use the Logic Mill

 Other rules:

-- The Mill halts when it's in the state
+- The Mill starts in the state

 - A cell without a symbol is a blank cell and is represented by

-- You might comment your code by using
+_ - You might comment your code by using

-(see the example below)
+//(see the example below)

 Example